maboiteaspam/hello-grunt2bin/README.md

 #### Change the default workflow.

-By default, may not do exactly the desired effects.
+By default, the program may not do exactly the desired effects.

 The personalization mechanism provided by the configuration is a first step that we can appreciate.